Santa Bárbara del Zulia

-Santa Bárbara del Zulia is a city of some 80,000 inhabitants in Zulia State in Venezuela.
+Santa Bárbara del Zulia is a city in Zulia State in Venezuela.
 It is located to the south-west of Maracaibo Lake, in the Sur del Lago region of the state.
-Governor and presidential candidate Manuel Rosales was born in this city on December 12, 1952.
+It has a population of around 80,000.
 Santa Bárbara is connected by two bridges across the Escalante River with the city of San Carlos del Zulia, forming a twin city.
+The city was founded in 1780.

+Transport

+Miguel Urdaneta Fernández Airport is located in the city.

+Education

+Santa Bárbara del Zulia is home to the main campus of the Universidad Nacional Experimental Sur del Lago Jesús Maria Semprum (UNESUR - English: National Experimental University of Sur del Lago), founded in 2000.